akamai/cli-terraform/README.md

 #### Advanced options for --createconfig

 1. namesonly - Resources for all associated Types will be generated
+2. segmentconfig - Generate a modularized configuration.
-2. configonly - Generates a zone configuration without JSON itemization.
+3. configonly - Generates a zone configuration without JSON itemization.
 The configuration generated varies based on which set of flags you use.

 ## Appsec